-Reading with Year 4
+Reading with Year 3

-By year 4, pupils should be able to independently, fluently and enthusiastically read books written at an ageappropriate interest level.
-They should be able to read them accurately and at a speed that allows them to focus on understanding what they have read, rather than on decoding individual words.
-They should be able to decode most new words outside of their spoken vocabulary, making a good attempt at the word's pronunciation.
-As their decoding skills become secure, efforts should be made to introduce children to new words which will increase their vocabulary.
-This should be done through discussion and by introducing children to a wide range of texts, including stories, poems, plays and non-fiction pieces on a wide range of subjects.
-Children in year 4 should be securing the skill of reading silently to themselves
+By Year 3, children should be able to read books written at an age appropriate level.
+They should be able to read them accurately and at speed that allows them to focus on and understand what they have read, rather than decoding individual words.
+They should be able to decode most new words making a good attempt to pronounce them correctly.
+It is essential they are introduced to new words through discussions and by studying a wide range of texts on a wide range of subjects.
+They should be able to read these independently, fluently and enthusiastically.
+They should be learning to read silently to themselves.